Tamizharasan-VLSI/Tamizharasan-VLSI/README.md

 Craft clean RTL.
 Contribute to SoC Design.
-Grow into a strong Front-End Chip Designer.
+Grow into a strong Front-End Chip Designer and
 Want to become a VLSI Design Verification Engineer.
 ---